Abdulsarhan/emacsconfig/README.md

 All the configuration is done inside of the config.org file, with the exception of three scripts that are required by the config.org file.
 They can be found in the scripts folder.
 The early-init.el and init.el files are only used to start the config.org file.

-This config is quite heavy, arround 65 packages.
+This config is quite heavy, around 65 packages.
 The load times are not the best because of this.
 But this isn't a problem if you start emacs as a daemon, which I will teach you how to do during the installation process.

 # Dependencies
 Obviously, you need to have emacs installed.